*This post may contain affiliate links.

 Believe me, I know how difficult it is to stay on track once you’ve eliminated foods from your diet.
 When I don’t stick to these ten tips*, I fall off the wagon.

 I can occasionally (in moderation) eat foods that, previously, my body couldn’t handle.
 This is because I’ve done the work and healed my gut.

 This means that I can have a small amount of the food on occasion and it doesn’t cause severe symptoms like it used to.
 Unfortunately however, that will likely not be the case for everyone.
 This is especially true if you have allergies (although there may be a solution for you if you have food allergies).

 If I consume a food that I previously couldn’t handle, my symptoms range from nonexistent to mild.
 This is just enough of a warning to remind me that I’ve eaten something my body (still) can’t handle.
 If I were to continue to eat the food, my symptoms would likely become severe once again (so I don’t suggest it).

 Toxins in our food

 Until the food industry does a better job at removing these substances from our food, it will likely always be the case that a particular food will cause you to have symptoms.
-To avoid this, I suggest you add (if possible) organic, non-GMO foods to your shopping cart and see if that helps.
+To avoid this, I suggest you add (if possible) organic, non-GMO foods to your diet and see if that helps.
 Otherwise, here is a list of ten must-have tips for healthy eating.